bugzilla/bugzilla/docs/en/rst/upgrading/upgrading-from-1.rst

 Update Bugzilla To The Latest Point Release
 ===========================================

-It is recommended that you switch while using the latest point release for your major version.
-You can update to the latest point release using bzr.
+It is recommended that you switch to Git while using the latest point release for your major version.

 First, you need to find what version of Bugzilla you are using.
 It should be in the top right corner of the front page but, if not, open the file